Skilled Guidance For Minnesota Animal Property Claims

 Some are based only on property law issues and others reflect a broader, sometimes intricate, realm of criteria.
 This is particularly true when courts have more discretion when making pet custody and companion animal ownership awards, as they do in family court.
 In Minnesota, family courts have considerable discretion.

 What Barbara believes is that judicial officers, who have pets and companion animals themselves, often hesitate to make a decision that will cause an animal to suffer.
 Courts may be indignant when companion animals are beaten, not fed, and not given appropriate veterinary care.

 While it might seem as if the law is against you, from a property perspective, Barbara has found that when it comes to pet law, a growing number of judges will utilize common sense when a just claim is before them and will do what is right.
 For that reason, Barbara is diligent about collecting facts, identifying appropriate evidence, and identifying and growing relationships with distinguished experts.

 While it is true that some elements of society do not care about companion animals and regard the subject of animal law, or the concept of animal rights, as frivolous, individuals are often of two minds.
-If someone mistreats that individual's own pet or companion animal, the individual might be the first one to advocate that more equitable and just legal principles should apply.
+If someone mistreats their own pet or companion animal, they might be the first one to advocate that more equitable and just legal principles should apply.

 Another way that the word “property” comes up in animal law is in the context of a tort claim, which is a type of civil claim that can arise when an animal or human has been hurt or killed.